Session 07-06 - Contingency Tables

 Today’s Essential Concepts

-• Independence test: Expected = row% × col% × total
+• Independence test: Compare observed cell with expected = row% × col% × total

-• Connection to Bayes: Tables provide visual Bayes calculations
+• Connection to Bayes: Tables provide a visual way to compute Bayes

 Next Session Preview